DataHenHQ/till/README.md

 ### Node.js

-The [following example](examples/nodejs/) demonstrates how to integrate Till with Node.js based scrapers.
+The [Node.js example](examples/nodejs/) demonstrates how to integrate Till with Node.js based scrapers.

 ### Go

-The [following example](examples/go/standard) demonstrates how to integrate Till with Go's net/http standard library.
+The [Go net/http example](examples/go/standard) demonstrates how to integrate Till with Go's net/http standard library.

+The [Go Colly example](examples/go/colly) demonstrates how to integrate Till with [Colly](https://github.com/gocolly/colly).